semslam/rock-paper-scissors-game/README.md

 # Game guide
 1. When the game begins, you will be prompted to begin a new game.
 Y -> continue,  n or any other key press -> exit the game.
-2. If you opt to proceed, you will be asked to select a game mode: Player vs Computer.
+2. If you opt to proceed, you will be asked to select a game mode: Human vs Computer or Computer vs Computer
 3. Next, the console prompts the user to input the player's name.